Haifisch92/MarketInfo/README.md

   <p align="center">
     Trading from command line using Capital.com API
     <br>
-    Disclamer: this software is indipendent and not affiliated with capital.com
+    <strong>Disclaimer:</strong> this software is indipendent and not affiliated with capital.com
   </p>
 </div>